February 2025

 Curiously, none of the documents referring to Tibaut mention him as a harpsichord maker, only as a carpenter and then cabinetmaker.
 Moreover, the milieu he seems to have frequented is more closely linked to the world of craftsmen and people of dress than to musicians or instrument makers.
 Was harpsichord making a sideline for him, insufficient to support himself?
 It is true that Louis XIV did not create a specific guild for instrument makers in the French provinces until 1679.
 But this does not entirely explain the absence of any mention of this trade.

-The instrument's keyboards have just over four octaves, one of which is short.
+The instrument's keyboards have four octaves and a fourth from G/Si to C (52 notes), including a short octave in the basses (fig.4).
 A short octave consists of removing certain altered notes from the lower part of the keyboard.
-The lowest notes (the black keys on our piano: C# and Eb) are given a different note (A and B, Fig.6).
+The lowest notes (the black keys on our piano: C# and Eb) are given a different note (A and B, fig.6).
 But here the short octave is produced by split sharps, i.e. the key is divided in two, with one part giving the short octave and the other the traditional notes.
 This shows Tibaut's particular interest in playing the lowest notes.
 However, in the French harpsichord music published at the time, the lower notes, and the short octave in particular, are rarely used.
 We might therefore conclude that Tibaut's interest in the short octave had more to do with the practice of unwritten music and improvisation, which was widely practised at the time, than with written music, which does not reflect this usage.

 Originally, the two keyboards were coupled simply by pulling or pushing back the lower keyboard, whose two cheeks (side pieces surmounted by a lion) are worked so that they can be easily manipulated.

 Since its entry into the Musée Instrumental, as it was known at the time, the instrument has been played several times, which means that over time it has undergone transformations to its original structure in order to remain usable.
 Liszt, in particular, took to its keyboard during his visit to Brussels in 1881.
 It was also loaned out for performances outside the museum, including at the Théâtre Royal du Parc for a play entitled ‘Le clavecin’, and then for ‘Sapho’, performed by the French actress Gabrielle Réjane, in 1897.
 It is amusing to note how quickly the instrument was delivered.
-The theatre director sent the loan request to Victor-Charles Mahillon, then director of the Musée des instruments de musique, just two days before the performance (Fig.7)!
+The theatre director sent the loan request to Victor-Charles Mahillon, then director of the Musée des instruments de musique, just two days before the performance (fig.7)!
 The instrument was transported by the theatre and kept safe for the duration of the performances in the director's personal office, on the same level as the stage.
-Happy times for a less fussy administration?
+This kind of loan could never happen nowadays, given the great danger of moving such an ancient and exceptional heritage.

 Text: Stéphane Colin